marfarma/wp-table-reloaded/readme.txt

 * First release (not everything functional)

 == Upgrade Notice ==

+= 1.9.2 =
+This upgrade includes several bugfixes and a few enhancements.
+It now requires WordPress 3.0!

 = 1.9.1 =
 This upgrade includes a few new features, like output caching and a custom table CSS class, and several enhancements.